 Dr. Yasir Rehman, MD, MSc, PhD

-Dr. Rehman is a PhD candidate and currently pursuing a certificate in “teaching skills and learning” from the McMaster University.
-He completed fellowship in neurology and MSc in neuroscience form the McMaster University in 2014.
+Dr. Rehman is a PhD candidate researching chronic pain and and currently pursuing a certificate in “teaching skills and learning” from McMaster University.
+He completed fellowship in neurology and MSc in neuroscience from McMaster University in 2014.
 Dr. Rehman is experienced in didactic and problem based learning and integrates small group discussions during teaching.
 Dr. Rehman has a strong background in anatomy, physiology and pathology and has excellent skills in neuromuscular examination.
 He taught neuromuscular examination and history taking to medical students during neurology fellowship.
 Dr. Rehman is also experienced in writing exam questions, MCQs and OSCE scenarios.
 His research interests include but not limited to musculoskeletal pain, knowledge translation and patient-doctor communication.
 He is an approachable person and supports his students for professional growth and development.

 Adam Houston, M.OMSc.